Partition of Prussia: Overview

-The sense of identity in Royal Prussia was very complicated because depending on circumstance, Ducal Prussia was seen as part of the country, as a closely related twin-country, or as a separated part of the country.
+The sense of identity in Royal Prussia was complicated because depending on circumstance, Ducal Prussia was seen as part of the country, as a closely related twin-country, or as a separated part of the country.
 In general, local elites, mostly German-speaking, saw that their autonomy was better served by attachment to the Polish king rather than by rule by a German duke.
 Depending on status in society, the Duchy was seen as a closely related member of a double country.
 Consciousness of citizens was supranational and many people were bilingual, German being the country's language while Polish was used at diets and by nobility.

-In the following time, the middle ranks of nobility became more oriented towards Poland, while townspeople sticked to demands for political autonomy from Poland.
-Historians have observed that assimilation to Poland-Lithuania however did not increase further from the time 1690–1730 on.
-Bourgeois elites, particularly 1560 and 1570, fiercely held to the political autonomy.
-However, in the first half of the 16. century, Prussian national consciousness evolved with impulses taken from the Duchy and continuing traditions from the time of the Teutonic Order.
-Lower ranks of nobility were lesser involved with this consciousness.
-Acculturation to Poland-Lithuania ceased on the 1690–1730, also due to events such as the Blood-bath of Thorn/Toruń.
-Attraction of Polish nobility also decreased also due to spread of higher education and early enlightenment.The particular history is not well reflected in Polish historiography, which strives to construct a history of Pomorze stretching from Szczecin to Klaipėda, which does not properly reflect the region's diverse identity before 1945.
+Thereafter, the middle ranks of the nobility became increasingly oriented towards Poland, while the townspeople continued to advocate political autonomy from Poland.
+Historians have observed, however, that assimilation into the Polish–Lithuanian Commonwealth did not increase further after the period 1690–1730.
+The urban elites, particularly in the 1560s and 1570s, firmly upheld political autonomy.
+During the first half of the 16th century, Prussian national consciousness developed under the influence of the Duchy while also drawing on traditions dating back to the Teutonic Order.
+The lower nobility was less involved in this consciousness.
+Acculturation to the Polish–Lithuanian Commonwealth ceased between 1690 and 1730, partly as a result of events such as the Tumult of Thorn (Toruń).
+The appeal of Polish noble culture also declined with the spread of higher education and the early Enlightenment.
+This historical development is not well reflected in Polish historiography, which often adopts a broader conception of Pomorze stretching from Szczecin to Klaipėda, placing less emphasis on the region's distinct pre-1945 historical identity.

 Later, reunification of these two separated Old Prussian parts of the country was an opportunity for Frederick II the Great in 1773 to name the western part of the country West Prussia, while East Prussia referred to the eastern part of the country.